top of page

 Feeling grounded means experiencing connection to your body and the present moment rather than feeling scattered or disconnected or at the mercy of external factors.
 When you're at capacity, you can handle life's stresses without becoming completely overwhelmed or shutting down.
 Feeling safe occurs when your nervous system genuinely registers you're not in danger, allowing you to be present and responsive rather than reactive.

-These aren't abstract concepts but lived experiences you feel in your body.
+These aren't abstract concepts but lived and felt experiences you feel in your body.
 When your nervous system authentically registers safety, breathing naturally deepens, chronic tension releases, and you access a fuller range of emotions and responses.
 Again, things change.

 Finding Your Path Forward